Terra Incognita (Person of Interest): Critical reviews

 "Terra Incognita" received critical acclaim from critics.
 Matt Fowler of IGN gave the episode an "amazing" 9.6 out of 10 rating and wrote in his verdict, "I'm more than willing forgive the fact that the actual mystery behind the murder case was pure fluff because Henson and Caviezel were so good in this episode.
 Plus, the case was more or less incidental to the emotional ride.
-What a joy it way to see Henson back on the show.
+What a joy it was to see Henson back on the show.
 And not just for a moment or two.
 Not for a tease.
 This was Carter and Reese's episode.
 They started out separated by flashbacks, but as the chapter went along their moments were practically on top of one another.
 Until they finally combined and Reese began to see her in the present.
 And then, when he finally realized that he'd never shared himself with Carter, the scene switched back and forth in the car, from the past to the present.
 This was a triumph."

 Alexa Planje of The A.V.
 Club gave the episode an "A" grade and wrote, "Reese's hallucinations of Carter are used to explore his psychology, a psychology that resembles that of a troubled superhero, a narrative that has been repeated time and time again, and is currently keeping The CW in business.
 'Terra Incognita' recycles these conventions, but it does so with purpose."